What benefits will I receive by participating in Army ROTC?

 Army ROTC enhances your college experience by providing training that will make you motivated, confident, and ready to lead.
 ROTC instruction is based on training the future leaders of the Army and the Nation.
 You will have practical instruction in such areas as organizational leadership, communication, and time management.
 The skills you learn will be ones that benefit you for your entire life, whether you are a career military officer or a business executive.

-Cadets that sign a commitment contract with the Army also receive a monthly stipend from $300 to $500 depending on year of school.
+Cadets that sign a commitment contract with the Army also receive a monthly stipend of $420.
 Additionally, some Cadets earn a scholarship for either full tuition OR room and board.
 All Cadets on scholarship receive a book allowance of $600 per semester ($1200 per year).

 Who can apply for a ROTC scholarship?

 To be eligible for an ROTC scholarship you must meet the following criteria:

 - Be 17 years of age within the first semester of your freshman year, and must not reach your 31st birthday by 31 December of the year in which you will graduate from college and receive your commission.